stoddardjd2/Meal-Planner/README.md

 https://budget-meal-planner.netlify.app/

 ## Demo:
 ### Drag and drop interface that allows users to easily visualize and adjust serving sizes for the week.
 Users can also move the entire meal around or split the meals up across any days.
+Serving sizes for the meal added to the planner are automatically calculated and visualized as colored squares.
 ![Demo 1](/Demo-Images/Meal-Planner-Demo.png?raw=true)
 <br/><br/>